Makrochori F.C.

 Makrochori F.C. is a Greek football club, based in Makrochori, Imathia.

-The club was founded in 1950.
-They will play in Football League 2 for the season 2013-14.
+Founded in 1950, It played in season 2013-14 of Football League 2.

 History

-On March 30, 1950, Doxa is officially recognized by the Court of Veria and Spring 1954 registration by the EPO with serial number 350.
+On March 30, 1950, Doxa was officially recognized by the Court of Veria and Spring 1954 registration by the EPO with the serial number 350.
 A number that carries so far and the Makrichori F.C., which is the follow-up.

 Since then and for 58 years Makrochori gives consistently present in all the official football competitions.